August CEI Bulletin

-Once again, we are in the process of preparing the Memorial Booklet for the Yizkor service on Yom Kippur, September 28, 2020.
-This tradition has been well received by our membership and in this time of virtual services, we would still like it to continue as an Online Memorial to your loved one/s.
+Once again, we are in the process of preparing the Memorial Booklet for the Yizkor service on Yom Kippur, September 16, 2021, both in person and virtually.

 May the upcoming year bring you the blessings of love, health and happiness.